silnrsi/font-kedebideri/documentation/source/about.md

 ## About this project

-_Please note that this font is using codepoints that are not officially accepted into The Unicode Standard.
-The Beria Erfe script has been accepted for encoding into the standard, but those codepoints can always change.
-Once the script is accepted into Unicode the encoding assignments may change._
+_The Beria Erfe script has received [provisional codepoint assignments](https://www.unicode.org/alloc/Pipeline.html) by the Unicode Technical Committee.
+The script has not yet been formally accepted and approved for a future version of the Unicode Standard.
+The Kedebideri font is using the provisional codepoints, but those codepoints can always change.
+Should those codepoints change, this font would be re-released with the new encoding.
+Documents would then need converting to use the new codepoints._

 The Beria Erfe script is built around a sampling of the traditional animal brands attested on livestock, rocks of the desert, and caves of North Darfur and eastern Chad.
 The script was first introduced by a school teacher named Adam Tajir, and it was further developed by Siddick Adam Issa.

 The font name, Kedebideri, means "Let's write!" in the Zaghawa Beria language.

-The Latin glyphs are based on xxx.

 For more information on the visual characteristics of the font family see [Design](design.md).